NigoroJr/incog-neet/README.md

 In short, you can think of it as a mashup of those two plugins, with modifications to meet my needs.
 The source code was written from scratch.

+When selecting text that starts with `http://`, `https://`, or `ftp://`, this extension will open the selected URL in a new incognito tab.
+It's confusing because it still says "Search Google for...", but don't worry: it'll open the URL instead of searching for that text.
+This is due to the API limitation (unless there's a way that I don't know to get around this).

 ## Install
 1. Clone the repository
 2. Open Chrome/Chomium and go to extensions